polypheny/Website/community/contribute.md

 ## How to start
 we have a list of [good first issues](https://github.com/polypheny/Polypheny-DB/issues?q=is%3Aissue+is%3Aopen+label%3AE-good-first-issue) that contain bugs that have a relatively limited scope.
 This is a great place to get started.

 If you decide to fix an issue, please be sure to check the comment thread in case somebody is already working on a fix.
-If nobody is working on it at the moment, please leave a comment stating that you intend to work on it and take the issue by assigning it to yourself.
+If nobody is working on it at the moment, please leave a comment stating that you intend to work on it.

 ## Code Style